JackDowell-08/Big-Ideas-Final-Project/README.md

-This repository uses three datasets to determine which neighborhood in Pittsburgh is the best.
-The metric used to determine
+This repository uses three datasets to determine which neighborhood in Pittsburgh is the best in terms of comfortability/safety.
+The metric used to determine comfortability/safety is determined by the number of fire incidents, condemned buildings, and staircases per neighborhood.
+A neighborhood with a low amount of each is considered a more comfortable, safe neighborhood.